Wheel of Colors: Guide to Combining Colors

 Frequently Asked Questions

-What Are Primary Colors, And What Are Secondary Colors in the Wheel?
+What Are Primary Colors, and What Are Secondary Colors in the Wheel?

 The primary colors are red, yellow, and blue.
 In the color theory, these colors are also referred to as RYB colors.
 Secondary colors are created by combining these three colors, leading to orange, purple, and green.
 When it comes to warm and cool colors, warm colors are red, orange, and yellow, while green, blue, and purple are referred to as cool colors.